easy-global-market/ngsild-api-data-models/UnitCodes.md

   ]
 ```

-would turn to be expressed in NGSI-LD as :
+would turn to be expressed in NGSI-LD as:

 ```json
 {